-Funding Cycle 2022-2023 Timeline
+Funding Cycle 2024-2025 Timeline

 The application process consists of two phases.
 The Pre-application is an initial submission of projects plans and funding needs.
-After the project evaluation process, successful Pre-applicants will be invited to a Second-level application which primarily consist of higher level, greater detailed information requirements.
+After the project evaluation process, successful Pre-applicants will be invited to a Second-level application which primarily consists of higher level, greater detailed information requirements.
 All invitees will receive funding pending a fully completed Second-level Application.
 The application deadline schedule for this cycle is as follows:

-Pre-application deadline: Midnight, October 14, 2022 Second-level Application deadline (if invited): Midnight, May 30, 2023
+Pre-application deadline: Midnight, October 15, 2024 Second-level Application deadline (if invited): Midnight, May 30, 2025

-The proposed 2022-2023 funding cycle timeline is as follows:
+The 2024-2025 funding cycle timeline is as follows:

-- August 1, 2022: Pre-application period opens - October 14, 2022: Pre-applications due - October 17 December 2022: GADNR staff reviews, evaluates and ranks Pre-applications - January spring 2023: Proposal of Conservation Projects approved by the GOSP Board of Trustees, Board of Natural Resources and the Appropriations Subcommittees of the House and Senate over GADNR and GEFA - Note: Meeting dates for the January Board of Trustees and Board of Natural Resources meetings will be publicly noticed at www.qadnr.org/qosp. - Spring 2023: All Pre-applicants are notified of results, and selected Pre-applicants are invited to submit Second-level applications - May 30, 2023: Second-level applications due - Summer 2023: Financial workshops conducted for successful applicants
+- August 1, 2024: Pre-application period opens - October 15, 2024: Pre-applications due - October 16 December 2024: GADNR staff reviews, evaluates, and ranks Pre-applications - January spring 2025: Proposal of Conservation Projects approved by the GOSP Board of Trustees, Board of Natural Resources and the Appropriations Subcommittees of the House and Senate over GADNR and GEFA - Note: Meeting dates for the January Board of Trustees and Board of Natural Resources meetings will be publicly noticed at www.qadnr.org/qosp. - Spring 2025: All Pre-applicants are notified of results, and selected Pre-applicants are invited to submit Second-level applications - May 30, 2025: Second-level applications due - Summer 2025: Financial workshops conducted for successful applicants